Supply Chain Optimization Software for Service Parts

-As customers continue to look beyond the product to the service included with it, companies are placing added importance on their service operations.
+As customers continue to look beyond the product to the service included with it, companies are placing added importance on their service operations and the need for powerful inventory planning software.
 As field operations become more influential to customer retention and more impactful to operational expenditures, the need to optimize the service supply chain is more important than ever.

 The service supply chain is distinct from the production supply chain in several ways and is a shift in paradigm from “just in time” inventory to “just in case” inventory.
-Service organizations bound to contractual obligations of rapid-response Service Level Agreements (SLAs) with penalties require a more agile supply chain.
+Service organizations bound to contractual obligations of rapid-response Service Level Agreements (SLAs) with penalties require a more agile supply chain planning system.
 Additionally, the service supply chain, after-market sector has the unique combination of low volume, high mix materials that adds another layer of complexity to part planning.
 Furthermore, service supply chains support complex networks consisting of distribution centers, fields sites, all the way down to a technician’s trunk stock.
 These are just a few examples and there are many other factors distinguishing the service supply chain including multiple supply sources (new buys vs repairs), sporadic and intermittent demand, and reverse logistics to repair defective material.

-Baxter Planning specializes in supply chain optimization software for spare parts, uniquely focusing on Total Cost Optimization to calculate target inventory levels at the best cost.
+Baxter Planning specializes in supply chain optimization software for spare parts inventory, uniquely focusing on Total Cost Optimization to calculate target inventory levels at the best cost.
 This is done by balancing inventory cost (the cost of positioning material) against stockout cost (the cost of a not having material available when and where demand occurs).
 Prophet’s target stock level (TSL) calculation determines the projected total cost for each potential stock level.
 Each additional item of inventory increases inventory costs while decreasing the probability of a stockout and associated stockout costs.
 The optimal stock level is the level at which inventory costs and stockout costs are the lowest.

 Find out for yourself how Baxter can optimize your service supply chain inventory.